NABU

 Ethiopia

-Since 2006 NABU has been working in Ethiopia towards conserving natural habitats, climate adaptation and mitigation and empowering people to conserve and manage their local resources.
-Jointly with the Ethiopian government and local communities, NABU turned two regions into UNESCO biosphere reserves. more →
+Since 2006 NABU has been working in Ethiopia towards protecting ecosystems and empowering people to conserve and manage their local resources.
+Jointly with the Ethiopian government and local communities, NABU established three UNESCO biosphere reserves. more →

 our africa projects in detail